jamesplease/simple-segment-aggregation.js/README.md

 An aggregate is an Object with the following properties

 - `events` - the events contained within the aggregation
+- `start` - a Unix timestamp representing the start of the aggregation
 - `duration` - the length of the aggregation
-- `start` - a Unix timestamp representing the start of the aggregation
-- `end` - a Unix timestamp representing the end of the aggregation
 - `continuesForward` - a Boolean representing whether any of the events in this aggregate are in the subsequent aggregate
 - `continuesBackward` - a Boolean representing whether any of the events in this